Account admins have control over ordering periods through the “Ordering Permissions” tab.

 - Weekly budgets are best for a one-time budget that spans multiple weeks, or ongoing weekly budgets

-If you are hosting a virtual happy hour or meeting, you should select “Hours” and then enter the hours that you want the budget to run.
-You can also select a specific day you want to limit the budget availability to.
+If you are hosting a virtual happy hour or meeting, you should select “Hours” and then enter the hours that you want the budget to run- the hours you choose dictate the delivery window.
+You must specify the start date of the meal permission.
 Please note that you are also able to select a date in the future.

 In addition, if you want to create a recurring budget, keep the Repeats* button selected (it will be blue), and then select the days AFTER the start date that you would like the budget to reoccur.
 If you do not want the budget to recur, deselect Repeats*.